zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -external-service <string>

 	Specifies the name of the service with the type LoadBalancer through which the Ingress controller pods are exposed externally.
-The external address of the service is used when reporting the status of Ingress resources.
+The external address of the service is used when reporting the status of Ingress, VirtualServer and VirtualServerRoute resources.

-	Requires :option:`-report-ingress-status`.
+	For Ingress resources only: Requires :option:`-report-ingress-status`.

 .. option:: -global-configuration <string>